 Special care has been taken in the GIJTR documentation initiative to identify female leaders within the community and to train a group of them as documenters in preparation for community-led documentation missions.
 Trainings have been conducted by GIJTR partners, including the Public International Law and Policy Group (PILPG), initially in the camps, and as the COVID-19 crisis grew, through a local partner NGO, in parallel with public health initiatives in the camps.

-In May 2020, GIJTR and AJAR collaborated with the Liberation War Museum (LWM), a founding Site of Conscience in Dhaka, Bangladesh, to launch an online exhibition sharing stories from Rohingya women survivors told through embroidered panels (See “Quilt of Memory and Hope: Story of Rohingya Women Survivors”).
-With 120 individual but connected panels, the three “quilts” bring together the women survivors’ stories as one collective voice.
+In 2020, GIJTR and AJAR collaborated with the Liberation War Museum (LWM), a founding Site of Conscience in Dhaka, Bangladesh, to launch an online exhibition sharing stories from Rohingya women survivors told through embroidered panels (See “Quilt of Memory and Hope: Story of Rohingya Women Survivors”).
+With 120 individual but connected panels, the “quilts” bring together the women survivors’ stories as one collective voice.
 Creating these panels was a way for women to speak about their memories of the homes they fled and what they hold dear, as well as their hopes for justice.
 Preserving and sharing these stories through art projects is an essential element to larger documentation efforts, which might otherwise not have accessed or recorded these experiences.